Altermagnetism: an unconventional spin-ordered phase of matter

 \subsection{Acknowledgments}

+We acknowledge helpful comments and suggestions on the manuscript by Anthony Leggett.
 TJ acknowledges support by the Ministry of Education of the Czech Republic CZ.02.01.01/00/22008/0004594 and, ERC Advanced Grant no. 101095925, RMF by the Air Force Office of Scientific Research under Award No. FA9550-21-1-0423, EF by the US National Science Foundation grant DMR 2225920 at the University of Illinois, AHM by the Robert A. Welch Foundation under Grant Welch F-2112 and by the Simons Foundation., and JS and LŠ acknowledge support by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - DFG (Project 452301518) and TRR 288 – 422213477 (project A09).
+LŠ acknowledges support from the ERC Starting Grant No. 101165122.